nudging-SMDP/nudging-supplementary-material/README.md

 This repository is part of the supplemental material for the paper "A black-box approach for average-reward and semi-Markov decision processes".

 ## Access control queuing task
-In this experiemnt, we have n=10 servers who gets free with probability 0.06 and customers of priorities {8, 4, 2, 1} with arrival probabilities of {0.4, 0.2, 0.2, 0.2} respectively.
+In this experiment, we have n=10 servers who gets free with probability 0.06 and customers of priorities {8, 4, 2, 1} with arrival probabilities of {0.4, 0.2, 0.2, 0.2} respectively.
 The customer at the head of the queue is either assigned to a free server, with a pay-off equal to the customer’s priority or rejected with zero pay-off.
-Making `accept' the only action for states with priority 8 and any number of free servers, the state with no free servers is recurrent and the unichain condition holds.
+Making 'accept' the only action for states with priority 8 and any number of free servers, the state with no free servers is recurrent and the unichain condition holds.

 **State:** number of free servers and customer's priorities.\
 **Actions:** accept or reject a customer.
 For customers with priority 8, the only available action is to accept them.\